rigaux/neuma/docsrc/data.rst

  - ``isPublic``: a corpus can be either *Public* (not access restrictions) or *Private*.
 In the latter case it is shown only to users with access grants.
  - Parent corpus: each corpus has a unique parent.
 Choose the parent from the list
+ - Composer: a person that composed all the scores of the corpus (optional)
  - Reference code: this is the *global* reference code, for instance ``composers:bach:chorals`` for the ``chorals`` corpus, child of ``bach``, itself child of ``composers``. **Be very careful** when entering the reference, because its is essential to ensure the consistency of